19 zip codes·Updated June 2026

 4 Bedroom$3,540/mo

-Fair Market Rents are published annually by HUD for the Atlanta metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Atlanta metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Atlanta metro area is $2,470/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Atlanta metro is $2,470/month.
+Asking rents come in about 21% below the federal benchmark, which can make Section 8 properties competitive here.

-Atlanta is massive and the rent variation across the metro is extreme.
+Atlanta is massive, and rent variation across the metro is extreme.
 Midtown and the BeltLine corridor get premium rents.
-South Atlanta and some east side areas are a fraction of that.
-The economy is incredibly diversified — Delta, Home Depot, UPS, Coca-Cola, plus a huge film production industry.
-That diversity supports broad rental demand.
-Atlanta also has a higher percentage of renters than most major metros, so the tenant pool is deep.
-The challenge is that metro-wide averages are meaningless here.
-You have to look at the specific zip code, because a few miles in the wrong direction changes everything about the economics of a rental property.
+South Atlanta and some east side neighborhoods rent for a fraction of that.
+The economy spans Delta, Home Depot, UPS, Coca-Cola, and a major film production industry.
+That diversity feeds broad rental demand.
+Atlanta also has a higher renter share than most major metros, so the tenant pool runs deep.
+The catch: metro-wide averages are meaningless here.
+You have to work at the zip code level.
+A few miles in the wrong direction changes the entire economics of a property.